Skip to content

 • Realism without optimism is self-defeating.

 Strategic clarity means seeing the brutal facts of your current reality while still acting in service of your long-term vision.
-It’s the key to resilience, especially in uncertain times.
+It’s the key to staying in the game, especially in uncertain times.

 How clearly are you seeing the game today?